 Windows/Linux: Hold down the Ctrl key and press the F5 key on the keyboard

 Mac: Hold down Cmd and Shift keys and then press R on the keyboard

-In WiscWeb, pages can be cached in memcache for up to 3 hours.
+In WiscWeb, pages can be cached for up to 3 hours.
 Therefore, you may just need to force WordPress to clear the cache for the page in order for your new edits to take effect.